Beyond Discrete Selection: Continuous Embedding Space Optimization for Generative Feature Selection: Experiments

 \subsection{Experimental Results}

-{\bf Overall Comparison.} This experiment aims to answer: \textit{Can \model\ effectively select the feature subset with excellent performance?} Table~\ref{table_overall_perf} shows the comparison results in terms of F1-score, Micro-F1, and 1-RAE.
+{\bf Overall Comparison.} This experiment aims to answer: \textit{Can \model\ effectively select the feature subset with excellent performance?} Table~\ref{table_overall_perf} shows the overall comparison results in terms of F1-score, Micro-F1, and 1-RAE.
 We observed that \model\ outperforms other baseline models across all domains and various tasks.
-The underlying driver is that \model\ converts the discrete feature selection records into a discriminative and effective embedding space by integrating the knowledge of historical selection records.
+The underlying driver for this observation is that \model\ converts the discrete feature selection records into a discriminative and effective embedding space by integrating the knowledge of historical selection records.
 It enables the gradient-based search to effectively perceive the properties of the original feature set to obtain superior feature subsets.
-Another interesting observation is that the performances of various baseline models vary over datasets: high in some datasets, yet low in other datasets.
-Such an observation indicates that classic FS methods can address the FS task on limited number of data environments, but perform unstably in diverse data environments.
-Overall, this experiment demonstrate that \model\ has effective and robust performance in various data environments and application scenarios.
+Another interesting observation is that the performances of various baseline models vary over datasets: high in certain datasets, yet low in other datasets.
+Such an observation indicates that classic feature selection methods can address the feature selection task in a limited number of data environments, but perform unstably in diverse data environments.
+Overall, this experiment demonstrates that \model\ has effective and robust performance in various data environments and application scenarios.

 {\bf Examining the impact of data collection and augmentation.} This experiment aims to answer: \textit{Is it essential to collect feature selection records and augment them to maintain \model\ performance?} To establish the control group, we developed two model variants: 1) \model$^{-d}$, we collected feature selection records at random rather than building basic feature selectors.
 2) \model$^{-a}$, we removed the data augmentation process of \model.
 Figure~\ref{w/oaug} shows the comparison results on Spectf, German Credit, OpenML\_589, and Mice Protein.
 We found that the performance of \model\ is much better than \model$^{-d}$.
 The underlying driver is that, compared to random generation, selection records generated by feature selectors are more robust and denoising, which is important for creating a more effective embedding space for searching better feature subsets.
 Moreover, we observed that \model\ is superior to \model$^{-a}$ in all cases.
 The underlying driver is that data augmentation can increase the data diversity, resulting in a more robust and effective learning process for \model.
 Thus, this experiment validates that data collection and augmentation is significant for maintaining \model\ performance.